Shuraviraj/Maze_Solver/README.md

 		○ Select location hit okay
 		○ Come on main menu hit Build -> Build Artifact -> Build

-** Open the location of your JAR and double click on it you are ready to go
+** Open the location of your JAR and double-click on it, you are ready to go